Human Resource Functions

-The above list of economic costs demonstrates that designing and maintaining a safe work environment can improve productivity reducing time lost because of work related accidents as well as avoiding the cost present in every work related accidents and illness.
+The above list of economic costs demonstrates that designing and maintaining a safe work environment can improve productivity by reducing time lost because of work related accidents as well as by avoiding the cost present in every work related accidents and illness.

 Studies indicate that the cost of industrial accidents can take as much as 37% of profits and 5% operating costs.

 A healthy and safe environment can reduces operating costs and improve organizational effectiveness.
 Managers should therefore apply the same efforts and creativity to designing and maintaining a healthy and safe work place as they customarily apply to other facets of the business.

 Accident and illness prevention programs can be integrated into the overall economic activity of the firm.

 Strategies for Managing Health and Safety at Work

 1) Design of safe and health systems of work.

 2) Exhibiting strong management commitment.

 3) Inspect the workplace for health and safety hazards.

 4) Establish procedures and controls for dealing with health and safety issues.